 90 credits minimum, to include the following:

-Typically PhD students take formal courses during their first two years at the UW while at the same time sampling research projects with various faculty.
-The department offers a full set of graduate astronomy courses covering every major research area in astrophysics.
+Typically PhD students take formal courses during their first two years at the UW while sampling research projects with various faculty.
 Areas covered include planetary astronomy, stellar interiors and atmospheres, interstellar medium, galaxies, dynamics, cosmology, physical processes, observational astronomy, and a variety of special topics.
-Even in their first year, students are encouraged to embark on faculty-supervised research programs so they can make informed decisions about a thesis topic and a professional research career.
+Early on, students may embark on faculty-supervised research programs.

-Core Curriculum: Typical core courses include ASTR 507, ASTR 519, ASTR 521, ASTR 531, ASTR 557, ASTR 561 in one year, and ASTR 508, ASTR 509, ASTR 511, ASTR 512, ASTR 513, ASTR 541, in the alternate year, along with ASTR 500 and ASTR 581 (latter two often offered annually).
+Core Curriculum: Typical core courses include ASTR 507, ASTR 519, ASTR 521, ASTR 531, ASTR 557, ASTR 561 in one year, and ASTR 508, ASTR 509, ASTR 511, ASTR 512, ASTR 513, ASTR 541 in the alternate year, along with ASTR 500 and ASTR 581 (latter two often offered annually).
 In addition, each quarter students take a third course emphasizing additional physical or mathematical science study or astronomical research.

 Normally all students making satisfactory academic progress receive financial support.
 More than three-quarters of the department's graduate students hold fellowships or research assistantships.
-A number of teaching assistantships are available, primarily in the elementary astronomy courses.
+Teaching assistantships are available, primarily in elementary astronomy courses.